pyglet/pyglet/doc/programming_guide/examplegame.rst

         new_asteroid.velocity_y = random.random()*40
         ...

+.. tip:: You can pre-calculate the min_x & min_y for a small performance bump.

 Writing the game update function
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To call each object’s `update()` method every frame, we first need to have a list of those objects.
+To call each object’s ``update()`` method every frame, we first need to have a list of those objects.
 For now, we can just declare it after setting up all the other objects::